awsdocs/amazon-migrationhub-user-guide/doc_source/discovery-wt-discover.md

 1. Choose **Network**\.
 The icon for the server you choose is centered in the network diagram\.
 Connections fan out from the center server to servers that are directly connected to the server you choose\.

 1. Choose a server icon to see details about the server\.
-For information about how to work with the network diagram, see [Viewing Network Connections in Migration Hub](network-diagram.md)\.
+For information about how to work with the network diagram, see [Viewing network connections in Migration Hub](network-diagram.md)\.

 **To explore network connections starting with multiple servers**